nwilging/slack-bot-example/README.md

 ```

 # Creating a Command Handler
-An example command handler can be found at `App\TestCommandHandler`:
+An example command handler can be found at `App\WeatherCommandHandler`:
 ```phpt
 <?php
 declare(strict_types=1);